Thousands of farm animals dead in B.C. floods, agriculture minister says

 Popham said Alberta and Saskatchewan have offered their labs for milk testing while B.C.'s facility is out of commission.

-The agriculture minister's remarks came after earlier comments from the mayor of Abbotsford regarding the devastation in the city's Sumas Prairie area.
+The agriculture minister's remarks came after earlier comments from the mayor of Abbotsford regarding the devastation in the Sumas Prairie.

-"I saw barns that looked like they were half full of water," Mayor Henry Braun said Wednesday morning.
+"I saw barns that looked like they were half full of water," Braun said.
 "I can't imagine that there are any birds left alive."

-Dairy and chicken farms cover the Sumas Prairie, where residents in 1,000 properties were told to evacuate on Tuesday.
+Dairy and chicken farms cover the area, where residents in 1,000 properties were told to evacuate on Tuesday.

 Farmers spent hours Tuesday working to transport their animals to safety, in some cases relying on boats and other watercraft.